dfinity/ic-types/README.md

 # IC Types

+## Contributing
+Please follow the guidelines in the [CONTRIBUTING.md](.github/CONTRIBUTING.md) document.

 ## Goal
 This library contains typings and utility functions dealing with the Public specification of the Internet Computer and the HTTP